 A year later, AWS launched Network Load Balancer for improved Layer 4 load balancing, so the set of choices for users running highly available, scalable applications on AWS includes:

-- NGINX or NGINX Plus
+- NGINX Open Source and NGINX Plus

-- AWS Elastic Load Balancer (ELB), now called Classic Load Balancer
+- Classic Load Balancer

-New Features In Application Load Balancer
+Features In Application Load Balancer

 - WebSocket support.
 ALB supports persistent TCP connections between a client and server.

 - HTTP/2 support.
 ALB supports HTTP/2, a superior alternative when delivering content secured by SSL/TLS.

 (For a complete feature comparison of ALB and Classic Load Balancer, see “Product comparisons” in the AWS documentation.)

 ALB was a significant update for AWS users who had struggled with Classic Load Balancer’s limited feature set, and it went some way towards addressing the requirements of sophisticated users who need to be able to secure, optimize, and control the traffic to their web applications.
 However, it still does not provide all the capabilities of dedicated reverse proxies (such as NGINX) and load balancers (such as NGINX Plus).